 First group: seedlings are a must

-The first group are vegetables were raising seedlings make absolutely sense.
+The first group are vegetables were raising seedlings makes absolutely sense.
 These are: tomatoes, capsicum, chilli and most brassicas, leeks, onion, celery, celeriac.
 Seedlings are raised for different reasons: the first group are warm climate vegetables like tomatoes, capsicum and chilli which, at least in the Upper Mountains need a protected spot, a greenhouse or a windowsill to give them an early start.
 Leeks, onions, celery, celeriac on the other hand, grow very slowly and would take out too much space in the bed, anyway you want to space them out evenly.

 Second group: seedlings make sense in my garden

 The second group are vegetables which are not typically raised as seedlings, but I do so.
 These are peas, pumpkins and corn.
-I do have to I raise them as seedlings; otherwise I would lose the battle against mice or bushrats.
+I do have to I raise them as seedlings; otherwise, I would lose the battle against mice or bush rats.
 I use egg cartons for that task.
 Strangely, I get away direct seeding beans, zucchini and cucumber.

 Third group: seedlings make sense – to some people

 The third group of vegetables are those I plant directly but other gardeners raise seedlings: lettuce, Chinese cabbages, silverbeet and some people do transplant beetroot.
-I prefer sowing directly, because it is so much faster and easier.
+I prefer sowing directly because it is so much faster and easier.
 I can eat the plants I thin out as greens.
-Raising transplants do actually have some advantages: First if you don’t have the space, the succession in your actual beds is faster as you plant out an advanced plant instead of a seedling.
+Raising transplants do actually have some advantages: First, if you don’t have space, the succession in your actual beds is faster as you plant out an advanced plant instead of a seedling.
 However, seedlings are set back a bit when they are transplanted.
 The second advantage is that you plant at the right spacing, which gives you more uniform vegetables.

 Fourth group: Nonsense for sale

 The fourth group are those vegetables were transplants make absolutely no sense.
 Literature tells that roots like carrots or parsnips get damaged transplanting.
-I have never tried that myself - I really don’t have the time transplanting several hundreds of carrots!
+I have never tried that myself – I really don’t have the time transplanting several hundreds of carrots!
 The same goes for radishes, daikons and turnips.
-In the same group I include everything which is very easy and grows very fast or plants which can stand crowding.
+In the same group, I include everything which is very easy and grows very fast or plants which can stand crowding.
 That includes mizuna, rocket, parsley and green onion.

-The fourth group are those vegetable seedlings which hit the shelves of nurseries and big hardware chains only in the recent years.
+The fourth group are those vegetable seedlings which hit the shelves of nurseries and big hardware chains only in recent years.
 These products make absolutely no sense; take fuel to truck around, huge greenhouses, plastic for the containers and probably toxic sprays.
-What you see creates believes and ‘knowledge’, in that case you are made believe that:
+What you see creates believes and ‘knowledge’, in that case, you are made believe that: